vzhn/sat-inv-matrix/readme.md

-This program implements inversion matrix with integer coefficients
+Here I made implementation of integer coefficients matrix inversion

 ## How it works
 * converting integers to bit-vectors in two's complement format